Click on each category to expand the relevant criteria.

 You should obtain a letter written by the family member that meets all of the following requirements:

-You should also provide a UK bank statement or UK passbook from the family member showing the deposit funds in their account.
-Alternatively, the family member may provide a letter from their UK bank confirming that the funds are available.
+You should also provide a UK bank statement or UK passbook from the family member or applicants, showing the deposit funds in their account.
+Alternatively, the family member or applicant may provide a letter from their UK bank confirming that the funds are available.
 Additional statements may be requested where required.

 If any of the deposit is gifted, this should be chosen as the source of deposit when keying the application.